dougrosman/blockchain-21fa/blockchain-2021-syllabus.md

 #### Note: This is a new course in a dynamic emerging field.
 Our movement along this scheduled route is subject to deviation based on the general direction of student projects and a variety of unpredictable factors.

 ### Week 01 — 09-08-2020: Introductions
-* Syllabus/Introductions
-* LEARNIToken
-* What is blockchain/Blockchain/a blockchain/the blockchain/the Blockchain ?
+* Syllabus/Introductionskchain/Blockchain/a blockchain/the blockchain/the Blockchain ?
 * Make your own cryptocurrency workshop
-* Coding fundamentals

 ### Week 02 — 09-15-2020: Blockchain history, mining and consensus
 * History of money, cryptography and Bitcoin